-- National triumphalism (American or Russian)
+- National triumphalism (U.S. or Soviet)

 - Marxist grappling with the problem of the Soviet Union, from Solidarity (UK)'s "a pox on both their houses" to the various "critical support" lines

 - Attempts to understand the links between systems, cultures and individuals which caused the responses and polarization of the conflict.

 - The more recent attempt, inspired by access to post-Cold War Soviet Archives, is to look past the propaganda on both sides and see how the geopolitical rhetoric affected domestic policies in metropoles and in satellites.

 open/close all folders